wp-plugins/woocommerce-predictive-search/readme.txt

 Upgrade now for a Complete admin dashboard UI overhaul and comprehensive code WP_DEBUG.

 = 2.1.6 =
-Install this upgrade for a futher reduction in memory used by each search that is performed.
+Install this upgrade for a further reduction in memory used by each search that is performed.

 = 2.1.5 =
 Update now for 2 important Lite Version feature fixes.